AI Strategy for CTOs

 Don’t treat it as a sidegig

 AI is not a sidegig.
 It needs to be the center of your tech vision and strategy.
-Don’t treat it like a sidegig, it’s the main course.
+Don’t treat it like a sidegig, it’s not just another tool, it’s the main course.

 AI is not cloud